chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ### Configure S3 backup

-To store backups in an existing AWS S3 bucket, add the following to your config.toml:
+To store backups in an existing AWS S3 bucket, add the following to your `config.toml` file:

 ```toml
 [global.v1.backups]